jdelasrivas-lab/breastcancersurvsign/README.md

 ## Availability

-All data integrated and analyzed in this research will be available on this [GitHub](https://github.com/jdelasrivas-lab/breastcancersurvsign), including the R scripts and protocols used for the analyses.
+All data integrated and analyzed in this research will be available on this [GitHub](https://github.com/jdelasrivas-lab/breastcancersurvsign).
+The data matrixes used in this article are avilable in the [releases section](https://github.com/jdelasrivas-lab/breastcancersurvsign/releases).
+The table containing the results from the analysis is in the [results folder]().
+All R scripts with the functions and protocols used for the analysis are currently under development and will be available as soon as possible.

+## References

+Schwender H (2022). _siggenes: Multiple Testing using SAM and Efron's Empirical Bayes Approaches_.
+R package version 1.72.0.)

+Schroeder MS, Culhane AC, Quackenbush J, Haibe-Kains B survcomp: an R/Bioconductor package for performance assessment and comparison of survival models Bioinformatics 27(22): 3206-3208.
+(2011).

+Haibe-Kains B, Desmedt C, Sotiriou C, Bontempi G A comparative study of survival models for breast cancer prognostication on microarray data: does a single gene beat them all?
+Bioinformatics 24(19): 2200-2208.
+(2008).

 ## Supplementary information